leoleoasd/homepage/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science, Northeastern University, 2023 -- ?
+* Ph.D. in Computer Science, Northeastern University, 2023 -- Present
   * Honored to be advised by [Prof. Dakuo Wang](https://dakuowang.com)
 * B.S. in Computer Science, Beijing University of Technology, 2019 -- 2023
   * Principle of Compiling 96, Formal Language 96,  Principle of Operating System 95,  Operations Research 97,  Probability Theory 97, Design and Analysis of Algorithms 99
   * GPA 3.84, Major GPA 3.96
   * **Graduated with Honor**
+* High School, Beijing National Day School
+  * Always be proud of this experience.

 Awards
 =====